What is Regression Testing? Test Cases (Example)

 Regression Testing Tools

 If your software undergoes frequent changes, regression testing costs will escalate.
-In such cases, Manual execution of test cases increases test execution time as well as costs.
+As manual execution of test cases increases test execution time as well as costs.
 Automation of regression test cases is the smart choice in such cases.
-The extent of automation depends on the number of test cases that remain re-usable for successive regression cycles.
+The extent of automation depends on the number of test cases that remain reusable for successive regression cycles.

-Following are the most important tools used for both functional and regression testing in software engineering:
+The following are the most important tools used for both functional and regression test automation in software engineering:

 1) testRigor

 testRigor helps you to directly express tests as executable specifications in plain English.
-Users of all technical abilities are able to build end-to-end tests of any complexity covering mobile, web, and API steps in one test.
+Users of all technical abilities can build end-to-end tests of any complexity covering mobile, web, and API steps.
 Test steps are expressed on the end-user level instead of relying on details of implementation like XPaths or CSS Selectors.

 testRigor